 Inventory is primarily located at the Company's pharmacy locations.
 Inventory consists solely of finished products (primarily prescription drugs) and is valued at the lower of first-in, first-out ("FIFO") cost or net realizable value.
 Physical inventories are performed, at a minimum, on a quarterly basis at all pharmacy sites.
-Inventory and cost of services and goods sold are adjusted based upon the results of the physical inventory counts.
+Inventory and cost of goods are adjusted based upon the results of the physical inventory counts.